 If you set out your idea behind your save to focus on bringing through your own homegrown youth prospects, it might be time for a rethink and sending the scouts out to earn their wage.

 Getting a disappointing youth intake is very common, and while a certain level of randomness always goes into it (plus the youth rating of the country you’re playing in!), there are some things you can do to increase your chances of getting a more positive intake.

-Remember, your Head of Youth Development doesn’t influence the attribute quality of your intake.
-It’s his personality that could influence your newgens personality, and the positions of your newgens are related to your HoYD’s favourite formation.
+Remember, there’s only a small chance your Head of Youth Development will influence the attribute quality of your intake.
+It’s mainly his personality that could influence your newgens personality, and the positions of your newgens are related to your HoYD’s favourite formation.
 Does your current HoYD have a negative personality or like a completely different formation to you?
 Time for a change.

 Improving your facilities are so important to doing all you can to improve your chances of getting a promising player through your intake.
 Time to knock on the door of the boardroom and request some money be spent on the following: